InternetOfPins/OnePin/README.md

 - Support same hardware connected over I²C, SPI or any other expansion port (⁺pin routing and virtual pins proposals).
 - Reverse logic, some libraries make an internal management of pin normal state.
 We need not.
 - Signal NA pins by using VoidPin, this abstraction removes pin output code.

+Enrich the embedded development with some extra connectivity, by providing abstraction of external pins but also allowing devices to publish direct or indirect owned pins, providing a flow path for pin information/signals.

+## Goals

+Touch this key areas a prove its feasibility.

+1. Provide zero cost abstraction to multiple pin frameworks, as required base to efficiently achieve the following points. ✔
+2. Abstract common concepts as logic level inversion. ✔
+3. Provide pin composition on client side.
+Allows pin based libraries to abstract of pin details. ✔
+4. Base for higher abstractions as pin routing and IoP (Internet of Pins) ✔
+5. Interface with externally compiled libraries on a non-type level ✔
+6. Non embedded version of IoP.

 ## Technique